brunoreis/one-stack/README.md

 ### Quick start

-If you want a quick setup, run the following commands from the root directory.
+If you want a quick setup, after setting up the environment variables run the following commands from the root directory.
 If you come across any issues you can check the detailed instructions below.

 ```
 cd dev
 npm run install-all
 docker-compose up -d
-npm run db:setup
+docker-compose exec server npm run db-init
 ```

 ### Installing Dependencies